SamikDatta/covid19_vaccination/postProcessing/README.md

 - *reinfections_with_bands.xlsx*
 - *weighted_sus_with_bands.xlsx*

-## How to process results files into Excel spreadsheets (for producing R Markdown comparison documents, e.g. `reports/2023-04-28 Compare scenarios update.qmd`)
+## How to process results files into Excel spreadsheets (for producing R Markdown comparison documents)
 1. Open `writeRMarkdownSpreadsheetsCompare.m`
 2. Change the variable `scenarios` to the names of the scenarios you have run (i.e. the name which distinguishes the outputs from the ODE model).
 3. Change the variables `saveStr` and `saveStr_age` to the names of the Excel files you want to produce for the total and age-split numbers respectively.